 How to Do the Wayfair Shopping Cart Trick

-4. Follow the instructions in the pop-up
+Follow the Instructions in the Pop-Up

 Is the Wayfair Shopping Cart Trick Right for You?

-Consider whether the Wayfair credit card is right for you before attempting the shopping cart trick.
+Before opening another credit account, be sure that the Wayfair credit card offers terms that work for you.
 While there’s no annual fee when you sign up for the Wayfair credit card, there is a variable APR of around 28%.
 In general, store credit card APRs tend to be high and spending limits tend to be low.
 However, with the Wayfair credit card you will get $40 off your first order after sign up and 3% back in rewards.
-See more information about the credit card perks and the full credit card terms and conditions.
+You can find out more about the credit card’s terms on Wayfair’s website.